top of page

 On the disbandment of Anti-Aircraft Command in 1955, 428 HAA Regiment RA (TA) The Princess Beatrice

-Isle of Wight Rifles, whose Honorary Colonel was Admiral of the Fleet the Earl Mountbatten of Burma, amalgamated
+Isle of Wight Rifles, whose Honorary Colonel was Admiral of the Fleet the Earl Mountbatten of Burma,

-remained at St Paul's Road.
-There was also a troop in Southampton in the Drill Hall now occupied by 457 Battery.
+the Headquarters remained at St Paul's Road.
+There was also a troop in Southampton in the Drill Hall now

 On 30th April the Regiment celebrated its Centenary with a Regimental Parade in Portsmouth at